I don't have a business undergraduate degree. Does this prevent me from admission to your MScCGC Programme?

-Local* full-time and part-time students are eligible to apply for the Government Non-Means-Tested Loan Scheme, in the form of loans to cover tuition fees;
+Local full-time and part-time students are eligible to apply for the Extended Non-means Tested Loan Cheme (ENLS).

-For details please visit the web site of the Student Finance Office, HKSAR
+For details please visit the web site of the Scholarships & Financial Aid

-If I am offered a place in the MScCGC Programme, can I apply for exemption or credit transfer?
+If I am offered a place in the MScCGC Programme, can I apply for transfer of unit or course exemption?

-Students may apply for exemption from taking up to two core courses in the curriculum limited to Interpreting Financial and Accounting Information, Strategic Management and Taxation.
+Students may apply for transfer of units or course exemption from up to two core courses in the curriculum limited to Interpreting Financial and Accounting Information, Strategic Management and Taxation.
 Transfer of units may be granted to students if they have previously taken relevant and comparable course(s) from a recognised institution no more than eight years before the date of commencement of their studies at the University.
 Application from students who possess membership of professional accountancy bodies will also be considered.
 All application will be reviewed on a case-by-case basis.
 The University reserves the right to refuse to grant units for courses which are not deemed to be equivalent to the University courses and for courses with grades below the equivalence of grade “B-” in the University grading system.